 Initial consultations are conducted by Dr. Stephanie Borns-Weil, a board-certified veterinary behaviorist.
 The consultation takes approximately 60 minutes.
 During the appointment, the doctor will discuss your pet’s behavior and overall health, observe your pet’s behavior, and provide treatment recommendations tailored to your pet’s needs.
 Treatment plans will include an estimate of the number of follow-up appointments likely to be needed.
-The price of a new patient consultation is $425.
+The price of a new client consultation is $468.

 To book an appointment with the behavior service for your horse or another large animal, or for your exotic pet (minipig, bird, rabbit, etc.), please call us at (508) 887-4640 for details.